HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Need a second opinion?
 Head to ChatGPT, Claude or another tool of your choice and prompt with the following:

 "I’m creating a video for my small business.
-My goal is [goal], my audience are [audience], I’ll share it on [platform], and my hook is: [hook].
-What feedback or improvements would you suggest?"
+My goal is [goal], my audience is [audience], I’ll share it on [platform], and my hook is: [hook].
+What feedback or improvements would you recommend?"

 Step 3: Write Your Script

-Your script is the backbone of a great video advert or clear, effective learning experience.
+Your script is the backbone of a great video ad or a clear, effective learning experience.

-For a promotional video or advert, here’s how to make it count:

 - Use simple, conversational language, speaking directly and clearly to your audience.

-- Start with context and relevance such as a scenario, question or common challenge to show why the topic matters.
-This builds motivation and learner engagement.
+- Begin with context and relevance such as a scenario, question, or common challenge to show why the topic matters.
+This helps build motivation and learner buy-in.

 - Keep it structured and focused, breaking content into logical, easy-to-follow steps with a clear, steady pace.